oskardudycz/EventSourcing.NetCore/Workshops/IntroductionToEventSourcing/05-GettingStateFromEvents.Marten/README.md

 docker-compose up
 ```

-After that you can use PG admin (IDE for Postgres) to see how tables and data look like.
+After that you can use PG Admin (IDE for Postgres) to see how tables and data look like.
 It's available at: http://localhost:5050.
 - Login: `admin@pgadmin.org`, Password: `admin`
 - To connect to server click right mouse on Servers, then Register Server and use host: `postgres`, user: `postgres`, password: `Password12!`